toshinari123/nestlist/README.md

 - REST API (get and put)

 # todo
-- Log in System
+- Log in System v1
-- Rewrite the code with better structure
+- Rewrite the code with better structure v1
-- Database establishment
-- Documentation before going to next version
+- Documentation before going to next version v1
 - websocket to real time update the list